Pavel Shurmei: Military career

 He is serving in the Belarusian Kastuś Kalinoŭski Regiment on the Ukrainian side in the Russian invasion of Ukraine.
+Shurmei assumed command of the regiment in April 2024.

 Shurmei was wounded in action and is among the first recipients of the Military Virtue Medal from the Rada of the Belarusian Democratic Republic.

+In March 2023, it became known that a criminal case was opened in Belarus against Pavel Shurmei in absentia.
+In 2026, he was sentenced in absentia to 25 years in prison and a large fine.